srujanpanuganti/multi-robot-navigation/README.md

 * This Project Implements A* Path Planning Algorithm for a differential drive robot.
 * This Project is also simulated using 5 Turtlebot 2 robots using ROS Gazebo
+* This project is a framework for multiple robot navigation

 ## Map of the environment
 The Following Map is used to plan the path